American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 Hot Tip: Look out for promotional periods and special offers during when extra miles will be granted to you for using the eShopping portal or shopping at specific online retailers.
 You can find these on AA.com or advertised in emails if you sign up in advance to receive them.

-4. Sign Up for AAdvantage Miles Dining Program
+4. Sign Up for the AAdvantage Dining Program

-The AAdvantage Miles Dining Program is awesome because you can earn miles for eating out at many of the restaurants you’d be going to anyway.
+The AAdvantage Dining Program, also called the AA Rewards Network, is awesome because you can earn miles for eating out at many of the restaurants you’d be going to anyway.

 Follow these steps to maximize your earnings through this program: